Jhoncosta08/Jhoncosta08/README.md

 </p>

 <p>
-🔧 Apart from Angular, I also have experience in Node.js, React, HTML, CSS, JavaScript, TypeScript, Firebase, and Supabase.
+🔧 Apart from Angular, I also have experience in Node.js, React, Vue, HTML, CSS, JavaScript, TypeScript, Firebase, and Supabase.
 I prioritize clean code practices and testing, ensuring the quality and efficiency of my projects.
 </p>
 </div>